- Pack to dress comfortably. This is a casual conference.

 - Read through the conference program before the conference starts so that you know what your options are.
 Think about your goals in attending.

-- Also, try to save a little room in your suitcase so that you can buy an auction item or books.
+- Also, try to save a little room in your suitcase so that you can buy books.

 - If you aren’t bringing a computer with you, remember to bring a pad of paper and a writing utensil so that you can take notes during a session.

 - Don’t be shy.
 Sit down at a table where you don’t know anyone and introduce yourself.
 Everyone is at the conference to learn!
 Make connections.
 Try to talk to new people as much as possible—including chatting with new people during breaks and finding people to eat lunch and dinner with, if at all possible.
 Share your conference experience at the end of the each day at the receptions in the Chart Room.

 - Make sure that you leave room in your schedule for the evening readings.
 This is the best chance you have to hear the faculty read from their own work, and it will give you insight into what they’ve been teaching and discussingin their workshops.

 - Buy books by the conference faculty during the conference or at evening readings and get them signed.
 It’s a wonderful way to remember your experience and gain post-conference insights into literary styles, “travel” to new places and read new fabulous novels, poetry collections, and nonfiction essays.